Despite Their Popularity, Most Enterprises Haven’t Adopted Team Messaging Services Yet. Here’s Why.

 So, you’ve undoubtedly heard of the rise of a new crop of messaging and collaboration apps.
 While the look, feel and functionality of these newcomers are all different, their underlying services were built for the same reason: to accelerate collaboration and decision-making processes, thereby boosting team productivity.

 But despite all the buzz team messaging services have generated over the last few years, there’s still a disconnect between the technology’s popularity and its adoption rates.
-According to Irwin Lazar, an analyst at Nemertes Research, while many companies are talking about the technology, only about 25% of businesses have started using or evaluating team messaging services.
+According to recent researches, while many companies are talking about technology, only about 25% of businesses have started using or evaluating team messaging services.

 “I haven’t come across anyone that’s rolled this out as an enterprise-wide solution,” Lazar said earlier this year.
 “Most of what’s happening is at the departmental level, meaning lines of business are going out and getting it and starting to use it without telling IT — or IT’s kicking the tires within its own groups.”